You will notice

 matters, some ESRD cats develop the opposite problem and become completely

 incontinent, urinating wherever they are lying.
-Often these cats do not
+Often this happens in cats

-have the strength to move, and end up lying in their own urine or faeces
+have the strength to move so they end up lying in their own urine or faeces

 Very Strong Bad